LiquidEngine/Docs/docs/manual/working-with-entities/mesh.md

 ![Mesh component](../../../static/img/editor/working-with-entities/mesh.png)

 The component in the inspector shows the reference to the component and the number of geometries the component has.

+You can create or update a mesh component by dragging a mesh asset to the drag and drop area.